Skip to main content

 What are the book selection criteria?

-1. Author is alive.
+1. The author is alive.

-2. The book has professional reviews, is currently in print, and readily available in large quantities (not print-on-demand/not self-published).
+2. The book has professional reviews, is currently in print, and is readily available in large quantities (not print-on-demand/not self-published).

 4. Published during or after 2019.